olha133/olha133/README.md

 <h1 align="left">Hi human👋, I'm Olia</h1>
-<h3 align="left">Recent graduate in Artificial Intelligence with experience in machine learning and computer vision.
-Currently seeking job or internship opportunities to grow in the AI field while staying open to new knowledge and opportunities.
-I'm a creative individual passionate about design, photo and video editing, and creating innovative content.</h3>
+<h4 align="left">Recent graduate in Artificial Intelligence with experience in machine learning and computer vision.
+Currently looking for a job or internship to grow in the AI field while staying open to new knowledge and opportunities.
+I'm a creative individual passionate about design, photo and video editing, and creating innovative content.</h4>

-<h3 align="left">Connect with me:</h3>
+<h4 align="left">Connect with me:</h4>
 <p align="left">
 <a href="https://linkedin.com/in/olhashvenda" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="olhashvenda" height="30" width="40" /></a>
 </p>